ChrisAldridge/LondonsCalling/README.md

 ##Leap Year Requirements
 Leap years are fairly easy to calculate.
 The following rules determine whether or not a year is a leap year:
-1. If the year is before 1582, then it is not a leap year
+1. If the year is before 1582, then it is not a leap year. <br />
-2. If the year is divisible by four but not 100, then it is a leap year
+2. If the year is divisible by four but not 100, then it is a leap year. <br />
-3. If the year is divisible by 100, but NOT 400, it is NOT a leap year
+3. If the year is divisible by 100, but NOT 400, it is NOT a leap year. <br />
-4. If the year is divisible by 100 AND by 400, then it is a leap year
+4. If the year is divisible by 100 AND by 400, then it is a leap year. <br />
 5. Otherwise, not a leap year